IBAX-io/documentation/docs/de/reference/json-rpc.md

 -	**name** - *String* -
     > Menu name with ecosystem ID in the format `@ecosystem_id%%%menu_name%`, e.g.
     > `@1main_menu`.
-    > If you don't bring the ecosystem ID, the menu of the current ecology will be found by default, for example
+    > If you don't bring the ecosystem ID, the menu of the current ecosystem will be found by default, for example
     > `main_menu`

 **Return Value**